michel1991/ocp-java-11/modulars/README.md

 The line ends with mandated, making option A correct.
 The java.lang is a trick since that is a package that is imported by default in a class rather than a module.

-### Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
-If you add a new abstract method to the service provider interface and call it from the consumer module, how many of these modules do you need to re-compile?
-* A. Zero
-* B. One
-* C. Two
-* D. Three
-* E. Four

-Since you are changing the service provider interface, you have to re-compile it.
-Similarly, you need to re-compile the service provider because it now needs to implement the new method.
-The consumer module needs to be re-compiled as well since the code has changed to call the new method.
-Therefore, three modules need to be re-compiled, and option D is correct.
-The service locator does not need to be re-compiled since it simply looks up the interface.
-For more information, see Chapter 6.

 ### Given the diagram, how many are unnamed modules?